tablelandnetwork/tutorial-two-tables-nft-polygon/README.md

 Namely, the project is broken into the following:

 - `images` => A couple of sample images, but any images/amount can be included -- these will be uploaded to IPFS.
-Note that this will be the hardcoded and related to the NFT tokenId.
+Note that these will be related to the NFT's `tokenId`.
 - `metadata` => The corresponding metadata files for each image, which lack the "image" field value (empty string by default).
-The metadata files will have their "image" fields overwritten by the image's `CID` upon IPFS upload.
-Must have a 1:1 relationship with matching names (e.g., `0.jpeg` for the image, and `0` for the JSON, omitting the extension).
+The metadata files will have their "image" values overwritten by the image's `CID` upon IPFS upload.
+These JSON files must have a 1:1 relationship to images, with matching names (e.g., `0.jpeg` for the image, and `0` for the JSON, omitting the extension).
-- `contracts` => The NFT smart contract (`TwoTablesNFT`), which will mint tokens & allow for the `baseURI` to be set that points to the Tableland network. `TwoTablesNFT` is the "recommended" way to do things.
+- `contracts` => The NFT smart contract (`TwoTablesNFT`), which will mint tokens & allow for the `baseURI` to be set that points to the Tableland network. `TwoTablesNFT` is the "recommended" way to do things where two Tableland tables (_main_ and _attributes_) are used and composed with SQL.
 - `hardhat.config.js` => Some useful deployment configs, including gateways to the proper Alchemy node provider on Polygon Mumbai testnets -- and also loading the private key from `.env` for live testnet deployment.
 - `scripts`:
   - `metadataProcessing.js` => Look for images in `images`, upload images to IPFS, parse the `metadata` files, write these CIDs to the corresponding JSON/object, and also, return the built object for metadata preparation.